nguyenvo09/fake_news_detection_deep_learning/README.md

 * Using multiple data sources to detect fake news.

 ### Current progress
 We already built many traditional machine learning models as baselines.
 We also already implemented a deep learning model called Bi-directional GRU with Attention mechanisum which was originally proposed by Yang el al., [http://www.cs.cmu.edu/~./hovy/papers/16HLT-hierarchical-attention-networks.pdf].
 We implemented this model for fake news detection domain.
-Some visualizations of attention weights learned by this model is shown in https://github.com/nguyenvo09/fake_news_detection_deep_learning/blob/master/biGRU_attention.ipynb
+Some visualizations of attention weights learned by this model is shown in https://github.com/nguyenvo09/fake_news_detection_deep_learning/blob/master/biGRU_attention.ipynb.
+We also use the Attention layer code implemented by @ilivans.
+Thanks.

 ![alt text](https://github.com/nguyenvo09/fake_news_detection_deep_learning/blob/master/visualize1.PNG)
 and